Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 Different rigs are used for different purposes and emulate different conditions;
 the rig you start with depends on what you want to convey in your scene.
 Lighting can be very confusing, and the defaults do not give good results.
 Further, very small changes can have a dramatic effect on the mood and colors.
-At major studios, lighting is an entire step and specialty.
-Well, let's get out of the darkness of confusion and let me en\ *light* en you.

 In all the lighting rigs,
 the default camera is always positioned nearly ``15`` degrees off dead-on, about **25 BU**